esl-epfl/x-heep/femu/README.md

 With this command you compile a sample RISC-V based application that uses the allocated DDR-based virtual memory.
 You may want to change this command with the name of your own application.

-5. Fifth shell - Run GDB on your PC - browse to the x-heep/sw/applications/example_virtual_flash/ folder and run the following command to connect GDB:
+5. Fifth shell - run GDB on your PC - browse to the x-heep/sw/applications/example_virtual_flash/ folder and run the following command to connect GDB:

 ```
 sudo /path_to_your_riscv_toolchain/bin/riscv32-unknown-elf-gdb